romanvm/django-tinymce4-lite/README.rst

         ...
         content = HTMLField('Content')

-In your templates (if you are using TinyMCE 4 in your site forms):
+In your templates, if you are using TinyMCE 4 in your site forms:

 .. code-block:: html